Joy In SalvationNov 16, 2015

 “Though you have not seen him, you love him; and even though you do not see him now, you believe in him and are filled with an inexpressible and glorious joy.
 The reward for receiving him will be the salvation of your souls.”
 1 Peter 1:8-9

 Finding joy in salvation is difficult to explain unless you’ve experienced it.
 I mean, I’ve never seen God, so how do I know He’s real?
 Even more so, why do I believe in Him?

 I could try to explain God’s existence through the 7 wonders of the world or how intricate the human body is designed.
-BUT you might scoff and revert back to a half-baked explanation based on an article you read online…and I don’t want that.
+BUT you might scoff and revert back to an explanation based on an article you read online…and I don’t want that.
 Want I want is to be honest with you.

 So here it is.
 My belief and love for God is based on how drastically my life (and my heart) changed when I gave everything to Him on the floor of my apartment bathroom in 2011.